IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

 ```

 **Initializing extensions**:
-Extensions are flask extensions used for different functionalities.
+Extensions are Flask extensions used for different functionalities.
 Here, we use login_manager to help facilitate easy login and user management.

 ```python
 db.init_app(app)